kora-projects/kora-docs/mkdocs/blog/en/kora-save-money-and-time.md

 ---

-## Framework Standardization Is a Capital Allocation Decision
+## Framework Standardization Is a Capital Allocation Decision { #framework-standardization }

 A framework selected as an organizational default is not just a developer library.